tpjg/RadiusAuthProxy/README.md

 ### Notes

-Does not for servers that redirect to another URL (including changing to https).
+Does not work for servers that redirect to another URL (including changing to https).
 Also a backend with "https" will only work if the reverse proxy is using https, currently not supported directly - so use nginx/haproxy or another SSL frontend.